ChenQian0618/CS-SHAP/README.md

 python Demo/train.py --data_name 'Simulation'
 # the result is located in Demo/checkpoint/$checkpoint_name$

-# step 2: conduct SHAP analysis, select the first checkpoint_name automatically
+# step 2: conduct SHAP analysis and select the first checkpoint_name automatically
 python Demo/Demo_analysis.py
 # the result is located in Demo/checkpoint/$checkpoint_name$/PostProcess_of_SHAP_Analysis